spike-develops/spike-develops.github.io/_posts/2024-3-24-Networked-Hierarchical-State-Machines.md

 The advantage they have over a typical finite state machine is that when describing a very complex system with lots of disparate stateful-ness, each individual node can stay relatively simple and compact, and behaviour can be easily modified by adjusting the hierarchy and its transitions, as apposed to individual states.

 Along with allowing for great flexibility over granular changes in behaviour, HSM's also gave some nice benefits on the networking side.
 The clearest of those benefits is how easily we can serialize the current state of machine.

+code shown omits things like input sanitization for readability.
+In a production environment, always assume packets are malicious and check for valid ranges!
+{: .notice}

 ## Serialization
 In all games there are certain conditions an actor may be in at any given time.
 Here's a few from Cult: